Scalar Gravitational Waves in the Effective Theory of Gravity: Summary and Outlook

-Linearized around flat spacetime with $\vf = 0$, the EFT describes scalar gravitational waves, in addition to the transverse, traceless waves of the linearized Einstein theory.
-Although the anomaly EFT has a fourth order differential operator and $\vf$ solves $\sq^2 \vf =0$, only the half of these solutions with $\sq \vf \neq 0$ couples to the gauge invariant scalar gravitational metric perturbations through (\ref{UpsACsoln}).
+The equations of the resulting semi-classical EFT are Einstein's eqs.~(\ref{Ein}) with an additional covariantly conserved source $T_{\m\n}[\vf]$, (\ref{Ttens})-(\ref{CFterms}) of the scalar conformalon field describing certain quantum vacuum effects of the trace anomaly, supplemented by the eq.~of motion (\ref{phieom}) for this field itself.
+Linearized around flat spacetime with $\vf = 0$, the EFT describes scalar gravitational waves, in addition to the tensorial transverse, traceless waves of the linearized Einstein theory.
+Although the anomaly EFT has a fourth order differential operator and $\vf$ solves $\sq^2 \vf =0$, {\it only the half of these solutions} with $\sq \vf \neq 0$ couple to the gauge invariant scalar gravitational metric perturbations through (\ref{UpsACsoln}).
 The other half of the solutions to (\ref{phieom}) satisfying $\sq \vf =0$ are a passive fixed background which are not coupled to the metric and do not contribute to scalar gravitational radiation at linearized order.
-The higher derivative canonical system of eqs. for the conformalon scalar may be treated by the Ostragradsky method, and the Hamiltonian (\ref{energy}) quadratic in $\vf$ may be of either sign, as vacuum energy may be.
-Its value is bounded from below, provided the anomaly coefficient $b' < 0$.
-The quantization of these modes is considered in Appendix \ref{Sec:Quant}, although this is not necessary for the scalar gravitational wave sector, which may be treated as a c-number.
-The effects of the EFT at non-linear order and in other backgrounds has been previously considered in \cite{MotVau} and \cite{DSAnom}.
+This is a very important consideration relevant to the stability of the EFT and any difficulties encountered with local higher derivative theories.
+In particular there is no linearized instability of flat space in the anomaly EFT, requiring the discarding of high frequency or `runaway' solutions as there is in higher derivative local theories of gravity with $R^2$ or $C^2$ terms \cite{Simon,AndMolMot}.